 Those Pesky Patents

 As part of the deal, Overture will also acquire AltaVista's patents relating to web search.
 AltaVista once made noise about potentially trying to enforce its patents, but that quickly died amid over protests.
 However, Overture has ongoing disputes with Google and FindWhat relating to patents it holds over paid listings.
-It's possible that the company might try to take similar actions over those who gather crawler-based results.
+It's possible that the company might try to take similar actions, using AltaVista's patents against others like Google that crawl the web for results.

 If so, there may be enough prior art in the searching space to negate such action.
 While AltaVista is the oldest web crawler operating, it most definitely was not the first.
-Others, such as Infoseek, Lycos and WebCrawler, were established first.
+Others, such as Infoseek, Lycos and WebCrawler, were established before it.

 Infoseek is now defunct, while Lycos no longer operates its own crawler and WebCrawler has been turned into a meta search engine.
 However, all are just some examples of how web crawling existed even before AltaVista.